England men's national basketball team

-The England national basketball team is organised by Basketball England, the sport's governing body in England.
+The England men's national basketball team is organised by Basketball England, the sport's governing body in England.
 England's direct membership of FIBA ended in September 2016, when its national teams were merged into Great Britain teams, so England no longer play in FIBA competitions.
 England competed in the 2018 Commonwealth Games, finishing in fifth place.

 England's biggest success were its four qualifications to EuroBasket, the European championship in basketball.
 The team won the bronze medal at the 2006 Commonwealth Games.

 History

 Eurobasket 1946

 England's first European championship appearance was at Eurobasket 1946.
 They lost all four of the games that they played, and subsequently finished last in the field of ten teams.

 Eurobasket 1955

 A few years later, England qualified for the Eurobasket 1955 in Budapest, where the English Team had a couple of strong showings.
 After losing their preliminary round games they beat Switzerland, a major player at the global stage until the mid-50s.
 The victory marked England's first victory at a major international basketball event.
 Later, England outscored Austria as well.
 Eventually, the team placed second in the five teams of the classification group, moving to the 9–12 classification semifinals.
 There, however, England could not take advantage of the gained self-confidence and lost the next two games.
 Overall, England finished in 12th place out of the 18 teams, a considerable improvement from its last eurobasket appearance in 1946.